Grading and Transcripts

 *The Incomplete grade due deadline is six (6) weeks from the Friday of final exam week for the term.

 The grade “W” is assigned administratively when a student withdraws from a course within the appropriate time frame as published in the academic calendar.
 The grade of “W” may be requested by the provost or school dean when there is evidence presented before the end of classes to show that the student is compelled to withdraw for a non-academic reason, such as a serious health emergency or call to military service.
 The withdrawal grade does not affect the grade point average.
 After the deadline date to withdraw from a course has passed, all appeals for late grades of “W” must be directed to the Committee on Academic Standing.
-If approved, these changes will be subject to the Course Change Late fee.

 The last day on which the grade of “W” can be assigned is indicated in the academic calendar.
 Withdrawal forms submitted to the Registrar’s Office after this date will be assigned a grade of “F.”